faiceps/data-warehouse/README.md

 Welcome to my **SQL Data Warehouse and Analytics Project** !

+This project demonstrates an end-to-end Data Warehouse build using SQL Server, from raw data ingestion to business-ready reporting.

 This project involves:

 1. **Data Architecture**: Designing a Data Warehouse Using the Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.